KaKaCodes1/Netflix_MySQL_Project/README.md

 <h2>1.
 Data Dive (10 pts):</h2>

 So I decided to choose the Social Media Users Dataset to work on in my project.
 I did not encounter any challenges when importing the CSV file into MySQL Workbench.
-I did notice though, that some of the rows have empty fields and I think it will be interesting to work with that.<br>
+The interesting thing about this dataset is that it has a lot of rows/data compared to what we have been using in class.
+I also noticed, compared to the Netfix Dataset, there are no empty/null values.
+This makes working with this dataset relatively easier.<br>
 <a href='https://docs.google.com/document/d/1JXnDeebj4ZgFVZ-LHA54-L62VKYUQ8nezWuF9QcHF2c/edit?usp=sharing'>Link to Google docs containing the SQL Queries</a>